rai-project/mlmodelscope/docs/api.md

 ![Swagger UI](assets/images/swaggerui.png|height=300, width=250, align=floated "Swagger UI" )

-The CarML webserver exposes REST API endpoints.
+The CarML web-server exposes REST API endpoints.
-These are the same endpoints used by the javascript client to interact with the system.
+These are the same endpoints used by the JavaScript client to interact with the system.
 This section describes the different REST API endpoints along with their purpose.

-!> An OpenAPI specification is avaible and can be used in conjunction with tools such [postman](https://www.getpostman.com/) to create requests.
+!> An OpenAPI specification is available and can be used in conjunction with tools such [postman](https://www.getpostman.com/) to create requests.
 The Swagger UI (shown on the left) can also be used to make REST requests.

 ## Protobuf